 Minneapolis Artists Ensemble

-Premiered by the Minneapolis Arts Ensemble at the Janet Wallace Fine Arts Center on March 6, 1983.
+March 6, 1983 by the Minneapolis Arts Ensemble at the Janet Wallace Fine Arts Center, Saint Paul, MN

 Four on the Floor is inspired by boogie-woogie.
 It is a celebration of American music and American musicians.
 The metronome indication for Four on the Floor is 138-144 to the quarter note, a speed verging on breakneck, and breakneck is the theme of the piece an America that is speeding up faster and faster, jazzing into eternity.

 After a short three-bar introduction, the boogie beat is laid down by the piano.
 Its characteristic use of triplets and a "walking bass" in the left hand continues throughout the piece.
 A jazzy pizzicato phrase for the three string instruments leads into a slightly slower section which features dialogue between the strings (playing in rhythmic unison) and the piano.
 A restatement of the earlier material is combined with a "ripping" riff.

 Breathless solos for each instrumentalist bring Four on the Floor to a boisterous conclusion.